verrazzano/docs/content/en/docs/guides/sidecar/_index.md

 ## Deploy the Fluentd sidecar

 Now that the resources have been configured, you can deploy the application.
-Follow steps 1 through 3 in the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) example application instructions.
+Follow Steps 1 through 3 in the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) example application instructions.
-Replace the deployment commands in step 4 with your locally edited YAML files:
+Replace the deployment commands in Step 4 with your locally edited YAML files:
 ```
 $ kubectl apply -f todo-list-components.yaml
 $ kubectl apply -f todo-list-application.yaml
 ```
-Now, follow the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions from step 5 onward, as needed.
+Now, follow the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) instructions from Step 5 onward, as needed.

 To verify that a deployment successfully created a custom Fluentd sidecar:
 - Verify that the container name exists on the WebLogic application pod.